 We can almost guarantee that after the first few minutes, you’ll enjoy the fresh air and the exercise, and your body will thank you too.

-Do yourself, the environment, and the neighbors a favor and look at getting a push reel lawn mower.
-There are just too many advantages that outweigh the cons to not have one of these in your arsenal of garden equipment.
+Do yourself, the environment, and the neighbors a favor and look at getting a push reel lawnmower.
+There are just too many advantages that outweigh the cons to not having one of these in your arsenal of garden equipment.
 Your lawn will look healthier with it, and so will you.
-You can encourage your kids to do some character-building chores – maybe even earning some pocket-money.
+You can encourage your kids to do some character-building chores – maybe even earning some pocket money.

 However – and it might seem strange to mention this – you must remember, a reel mower isn’t a direct replacement for a gas or electric mower.
 A reel mower, depending on the size of your garden, can be an additional tool to keeping your lawn maintained, or if your lawn is compact enough you might need a reel mower and a hedge trimmer.

 While a reel mower requires very little maintenance and upkeep, your lawn might need more mowing and you will need to keep a schedule.
 And as it is with human nature, there might be days you just don’t feel like doing it or there might be a really good sporting weekend happening, keeping you in front of the TV rather than behind a mower.